-Current additive manufacturing machines are constrained to build envelopes of $\sim 30 \text{ cm}^3$ .
-The MPS-100 product line includes propulsion systems that fit the standard 1U CubeSat envelope of $\sim 10 \text{ cm} \times 10 \text{ cm} \times 10 \text{ cm}$ , making these systems ideal candidates for demonstration and infusion of additive manufacturing process technology.
+Current additive manufacturing machines are constrained to build envelopes of ~30 cm3.
+The MPS-100 product line includes propulsion systems that fit the standard 1U CubeSat envelope of ~10 cm × 10 cm × 10 cm, making these systems ideal candidates for demonstration and infusion of additive manufacturing process technology.
 Aerojet has embraced the use of additive manufacturing methods and has begun infusion of new design philosophies and manufacturing processes to develop more affordable propulsion systems.
 The MPS-120 and MPS-130 liquid propulsion systems utilize a piston tank that includes a piston, propellant tank, and pressurant tank.
 Some components include internal flow passages that were identified as opportunities for improvements with additive manufacturing.
 Figure 3 shows how design for additive manufacturing enables improvements that reduce component count and eliminate potential leak paths in the system.
-Figure 4 demonstrates how additive manufacturing for propulsion systems.
+Figure 4 demonstrates how additive manufacturing removes costly weld/inspection processes.
+These are just some examples of the benefits offered by additive manufacturing for propulsion systems.
 Aerojet is working to demonstrate that many types of additive manufacturing processes can be applied to the MPS-100 product line including: Electroforming (EL-Form®), Selective Laser Melting (SLM), Electron Beam Melting (EBM), and Laser Engineered Net Shaping (LENSTM).